HVLP vs LVLP spray guns is a common debate when people are talking about the use of sprayers for paint jobs.

 Transfer Efficiency

 The HVLP will offer you superior transfer efficiency compared to the LVLP model for this need.
-You will get a much smoother and easier transfer experience when you choose the HVLP spray gun for your painting jobs.
+You will get a much smoother and easier transfer experience when you choose the HVLP spray gun or softer spray for your painting jobs.

 The HVLP will also apply more kinds of paint with consistency since it is much less likely to clog or have issues with delivering the paint to the surface.